-KCC and Western Michigan University have worked together to facilitate joint enrollment as a pathway to a bachelor's degree in Aviation.
+KCC and Western Michigan University have worked together to facilitate joint enrollment as a pathway to a Bachelor's Degree in Aviation.
 This unique arrangement features admission to both institutions and differs from a conventional transfer program by allowing participating students to take advantage of academic support and facilities at both institutions for the duration of their program.
-In addition, in May 2018, KCC and WMU signed an Institutional Articulation Agreement that currently includes agreements for articulation of 20 degree programs, adding a degree program in Social Work in August 2019.
+In addition, in May 2018, KCC and WMU signed an Institutional Articulation Agreement that currently includes agreements for articulation of 20 degree programs.

 In Fall 2018, Olivet College began leasing KCC offices and classrooms to operate their new BSN nursing completion program.
-This arrangement was made to provide yet another option for our nursing students to obtain their BSN, as this is the sole BSN program located in Battle Creek.
+This arrangement was made to provide yet another option for our nursing students to obtain their BSN degree, as this is the sole BSN program located in Battle Creek.

-KCC also houses Siena Heights University at the Battle Creek campus.
+KCC also houses Siena Heights University at the Battle Creek campus, with a primary focus on a fast-track business program.